This post may contain affiliate links. Please read our disclosure policy.

 before and after of braised chicken thighs with garlic cloves and lemon slices

-How to make garlic braised chicken in the oven:
+How to make garlic braised chicken in the oven

 2. Sear and braise.
 When you’re ready to prepare this, preheat the oven and grab a large cast-iron skillet or any other oven-safe pan you’ll like to use.
-Add the olive oil to a skillet or braiser, and when hot, sear the chicken skin side down, undisturbed for 10 minutes.
+Add the olive oil to a skillet or dutch oven over medium heat, and when hot, sear the chicken skin side down, undisturbed for 10 minutes.
 This will ensure crisp skin.
 Then, flip the chicken and cook for another 1-2 minutes.
 Keep in mind that the chicken won’t be cooked through at this point.
 We’ll finish it in the oven.
 Remove the chicken to a plate and drain most of the grease from the pan.
 You don’t need more than a tablespoon now.
 Add the whole garlic cloves and sauté them for a minute but make sure they don’t burn.
 Then add the chicken stock, dried oregano, thyme, red pepper flakes, and finally, the lemon juice.
 Add the chicken pieces back to the braised and place the dish in the oven and allow it to braise until tender.

 3. Make that sauce.
 When the chicken is done, remove it from the oven and place the braiser on the stove over low heat.
 Add the capers, and then slowly add a tablespoon of butter at a time.
 Use a wooden spoon to stir the sauce as the butter gently melts in.
 Repeat this until all the butter is incorporated.
 Taste and adjust with additional salt as needed.
-Then add the chicken back to the pan (or place on serving plates) and drizzle the sauce on top and sprinkle with parsley.
+Then add the chicken back to the pan (or place on serving plates) and drizzle the sauce on top and garnish with parsley.

-FAQs about braised chicken:
+FAQs about braised chicken

-1. Why do we dry brine the chicken with salt ahead of time?
 Dry brining a chicken with salt helps draw out moisture from the skin, which then helps crisp up the skin faster and provides a more flavorful chicken on the inside.

-2. Can I use something other than chicken thighs/legs?
 Yes, bone-in, skin-on chicken breasts (or a combination of all three parts) would also work for this recipe.
 If you use a whole chicken, make sure to test all parts to ensure they’ve cooked through during braising.

-3. I ran out of time.
-Do I have to dry brine?
 You can season the chicken and cook it immediately if you don’t have time to dry brine.
 I do find that the flavors are much more pronounced, and the chicken is more flavorful when you brine.
 However, the recipe works just fine if you season and cook immediately as well.

-4. How can I tell if the chicken is done?
 Check the chicken’s temperature using a digital thermometer inserted into the thickest part of each piece of chicken.
 Don’t guess here.
 You don’t want it to be under/overcooked.

-5. Why do you add cold butter at the end to the sauce?
 This is a French technique.
-Adding in cold cubes of butter to a sauce and slowly allowing it to melt into the sauce while you stir helps make a stable emulsion (which means the sauce will be homogenous.)
+Adding in cold cubes of butter to a sauce and slowly allowing it to melt into the sauce while you stir helps make a stable emulsion (which leaves the sauce homogenous.)
 You must add in COLD butter because warm butter won’t achieve the same results.
 It will leave the sauce thin and may even break if you reheat it.
+It essentially has the same effect as adding flour to help thicken the sauce without it being gritty!

-Serving suggestions:
+Serving suggestions

-Other chicken recipes you might like:
+Other chicken recipes you might like

 Soul-Warming Lemon Garlic Braised Chicken